Accountable-learn/Accountable-ML/README.md

 # Phase1:
-## 1.Randomly generate 10 questions with Llama3
+## 1. Randomly generate 10 questions with Llama3
 - FE should display those 10 easy questions

-## 2.Real time speech recognition
+## 2. Real time speech recognition
 - Should capture user's real time answers with Whisper.
 - Should only save the final transcriptions for error analysis.
 - Should count number of words spoken and record it.